-The welfare of a society has always been and still is strongly related with the development of infrastructures to satisfy the needs of food, water, energy, transportation and housing, as well as the protection against natural disasters under the constraints of sustainability and protection of the environment.
+The welfare of a society has always been and still is strongly related with the development of infrastructures to satisfy the needs of food, water, energy, transportation and housing, as well as the protection against natural disasters, under the constraints of sustainability and protection of the environment.

-The civil engineer has the challenge to satisfy the vital needs of society by designing, building, managing and maintaining complex infrastructure projects with a global approach, taking into account socio-economical and environmental interactions.
+Civil engineers have the challenge to satisfy the vital needs of society by designing, building, managing and maintaining complex infrastructure projects with a global approach, taking into account socio-economical and environmental interactions.

-High priority is given to a transdisciplinary teaching in the ENAC School by bringing together civil engineers, architects and environmental engineers, through the program “Design and build together”.
+High priority is given to a transdisciplinary teaching in the ENAC School by bringing together civil engineers, architects and environmental engineers, through the program Design and build together.

 Simplified study plan

-Please note that the information regarding the programs’ structure as well as the simplified study plan may be subject to change and that these are no legally binding.
+Please note that the information regarding programs’ structure as well as the simplified study plans may be subject to change and that they are not legally binding.
 Only the official regulations and study plans are binding.

 French and English.
 A good command of French is recommended to be able to follow this program.

-41 (0)21 693 28 05
+0041 21 693 28 05